top of page

 The Prophet SAW said: “May Allah curse the Jews and the Christians, for they have taken the graves of their Prophets as places of worship.” - Narrated by al-Bukhari, 435; Muslim, 529.

 A'ishah and 'Abd-Allah ibn 'Abbas said: "When death approached the Messenger of Allah (SAW), he started to cover his face with a cloak of his.
 When he became distressed he lifted it from his face and said, "May Allah curse the Jews and the Christians, for they have taken the graves of their Prophets as places of worship."
-The narrator said: “he was warning against doing what they did." - Narrated in Sahih Bukhari hadith 425 & Sahih Muslim hadith 531.
-(Graves in this narration do not include Eesa AS who is not dead and does not have a grave to attend as he is alive in the 2nd heaven with his cousin and Prophet Yahya AS.
-He did not die and will return towards the end of time and break the cross and sacrafice a pig by Allahs permission.)
+The narrator said: “he was warning against doing what they did." - Narrated in Sahih Bukhari hadith 425 & Sahih Muslim hadith 531. (*Graves of their prophets in this narration of course does not include Eesa AS who is not dead and did not yet die a worldly death therefore is not buried in a grave, he is alive in the 2nd heaven with his cousin and Prophet Yahya AS and will return toward the end times in Damascus to defeat the Dajjal, break the cross & sacrafice a pig by Allahs permission)

 Narrated by Aisha RA: “The Messenger of Allah (may peace be upon him) stood by the well in which were lying the dead bodies of those polytheists who had been killed on the Day of Badr, and (according to Ibn Umar) he said to them what he had to say, i.e “Have you found what your lord promised you to be true?”
 But he (Ibn 'Umar) misunderstood that the prophet meant they could hear him, PBUH.
 The Holy Prophet (may peace be upon him) had only said: "They understand that what I used to say to them was truth.
 She then recited the verse from the Qur'an “Certainly, you can not make the dead hear in the graves."
 Sahih Muslim Book 004, Number 2027.